-The connectivity-based distance may be useful when examining the effect of different fault interpretations or depositional scenarios on the connectivity between producing wells and supporting injectors/aquifers.
-Another advantage is that only a single time step (snap-shot) is required to obtain a FPmap, so a full flow simulation is not required.
+In essensce, the equation above calculates the difference between two FPmaps at a given time step (examples of FPmaps are shown to the right).
+This distance may be useful when examining the effect of different fault interpretations or depositional scenarios on the connectivity between producing wells and supporting injectors/aquifers.
+One major advantage is that only a single time step (snap-shot) is required to obtain a FPmap, so a full flow simulation is not required.

 For studies involving history matching or uncertainty quantification of one or more flow responses, one may want to use a distance measure which employs flow simulation.
 Note again however that for large ensembles, these types of distance measures may be CPU intensive, therefore fast flow simulation techniques like streamline simulation may be of interest.
 Recall that one of the important requirements of a distance measure is that it must have relevance to the study to be performed.
 For example, a static grid block based distance measure may poorly distinguish the difference in water breakthrough times for different reservoir models.
 However, a streamline-based distance measure may be well correlated to the difference in water breakthrough times, as in Scheidt & Caers 2009.

-Note that these expressions are very similar to well-known expressions for the objective function used in optimization methods such as history matching.
+The expression above is very similar to the well-known expression for the objective function used in optimization methods such as history matching.
 The main difference is that an objective function is a distance measure between a model and historical (observed) data, whereas the above expression measures the distance between two models.

 One clear benefit of this is that when visualizing the metric space using MDS, we can plot the historical data with the ensemble of reservoir models which were created.
 The figure on the right shows an example, where 37 reservoir models were created, and the dissimilarity distance measure is the well-level oil production rates.
 The simulated rates are compared to the historical rates , and the history is shown as a cube in the middle of the plot.